Corpus Coranicum: Project History

 In many respects, the project integrates itself into the research tradition of the early 1900 German speaking Oriental Studies.
 Among other things, it uses the methods of textual criticism and engages with existing preliminary work, including that of Abraham Geiger, Theodor Nöldeke and Arthur Jeffrey.
 The point of reference remains the chronology as established by the inner-Islamic tradition.

 Luxenberg debate

-The preparatory phase of the project (2005-2007) coincided with the period of intensive discussions on the preserved Quranic text.
-In 2000, an author working under the pseudonym Christoph Luxenberg published a study on the Quran in which he re-interpreted various passages of the text using his own readings.
+The preparatory phase of the project (2005–2007) coincided with the period of intensive discussions on the preserved Quranic text.
+In 2000, an author working under the pseudonym Christoph Luxenberg published The Syro-Aramaic Reading of the Koran, a study in which he re-interpreted various passages of the Quran using his own readings.
 His hypotheses, methodology and results met with widespread rejection in the research community, but the study was able to initiate a deeper discussion of the traditions of the Quranic text.
 Even before the project began in 2007, Neuwirth and Marx also commented on the assumptions postulated by Luxenberg.